cmosig/sentle/README.md

 **(4) (Optional) Create a time composite in specified time intervals (extends task graph).**

-Creates a (nan)mean across each time interval for each band.
+Creates a (nan)median across each time interval for each S1&S2 band.
+This will also drop the cloud mask and snow mask if available as these cannot be merged.
 If temporal accuracy down to a single day is not relevant to your project, this step is highly recommended.
+The `freq` argument is passed to [pandas.Timestamp.round](https://pandas.pydata.org/docs/reference/api/pandas.Timestamp.round.html).
 ```
-sen.create_time_composite(ndays=7)
+sen.create_time_composite(freq="14d")
 ```

 **(5) Save to zarr.**